jcholder-thoughtworks/ray_tracer_challenge/JOURNAL.md

 Realization that I don't need to start with refactoring `Point` or `Vector`!
 Converting to/from them is relatively cheap compared to dealing with `ndarray::Array`!
 Time to refocus on `RaytracerMatrix`!
 Actually, `TransformationMatrix` looks like an even better target since it's used much less.

 Struggled to make this compile for a while before I remembered `unimplemented!`.
 I don't need to make all the tests _pass_ on the first go, just _compile_.

+Getting close!
+Amazed at how many of my tests _actually pass_!
+Just two sticky ones that probably indicate some faulty matrix math on my part.

+Success!
+Finally!
+Took forever (and a break) for me to realize that I was generating too many values.
+Oops!